H.R. 6893: Chesapeake Bay Watershed Advancement for Training, Education, Restoration, and Science (WATERS) Act

 NOAA Chesapeake Bay Office staff and leadership

-The office would have clearer duties, a stronger identity as NOAA’s primary representative in the Chesapeake Bay watershed, and new operational requirements like peer review for all funded projects and reports every 2 years.
+The office would get a clearer mission as NOAA's primary representative in the watershed, along with new operating requirements like peer review for every funded project and a report to Congress every two years.

-The Administrator of the National Oceanic and Atmospheric Administration would be required to delegate authority and staff to the Director, making NOAA headquarters directly responsible for empowering the office to carry out the bill.
+The administrator would be required to delegate authority and appropriate staff to the director, putting NOAA headquarters on the hook for giving the office what it needs to carry out the law.

 State, local, Tribal, and federal partner agencies